MaartenGr/BERTopic/docs/tutorial/topicsperclass/topicsperclass.md

 You can see that the topic representation between rec.motorcycles and rec.autos in `58_bike_bikes_motorcycle` clearly differs from one another.
 It seems that BERTopic has tried to combine those two categories into a single topic.
-However, since they do contain two separate topics, the topic representation in those two categories differ.
+However, since they do contain two separate topics, the topic representation in those two categories differs.

-We see something similar for `93_homosexual_homosexuality_sex`, where the topic is distributed among several categories and is represented slightly different.
+We see something similar for `93_homosexual_homosexuality_sex`, where the topic is distributed among several categories and is represented slightly differently.

 Thus, you can see that although in certain categories the topic is similar, the way the topic is represented can differ.